Sergey111991KV/thirdServer/README.md

 # The News Server

 This is my third attempt to write a server)
 I used ReaderT design pattern.

 ## Configuration.
-  All configuration are in the src/Config.hs and you need to write in your customization or if need I can rewrite project with change "server.config"
+All configuration are in the src/Config.hs and you need to write in your customization or if need I can rewrite project with change "server.config":
             log configuration ( logFile - where to write?, logLevelForFile - recording level(Debug, Warning ,Error), logConsole  - is write to console?
 ## Start server
 All you need:
             create file "server.config" like file from folder templates
 Replaced:
             "port" with your port
-                "postgres" - with your postgres option Take command: stack ghci
+            "postgres" - with your postgres option Take command:
+            stack ghci

 ## Structure of project.